wang-q/fig_table/README.md

 fig_table
 =========

-Create figs and tables from exccl files.
-Mainly works on Windows.
+Create figs and tables from excel files.
+Some scripts only work on Windows.